Certified Public Accountant Cpa Resume Example

 You need strong problem-solving skills, too.
 Every case brings new challenges.
 Staying patient and analytical helps you connect the dots and find the facts.

 If you want to stand out, show off your teamwork skills.
-Many investigations involve collaborating with legal teams or other accountants.
+Many investigations involve collaborating with legal teams or other accountants, so highlighting these skills in your cover letter can make your application stand out.
 Being easy to work with makes projects smoother.

 Soft skills help balance out your technical know-how.
 Focusing on these in your resume shows you’re well-rounded and ready for the unique demands of forensic accounting.